Tinkerforge/doc/de/source/Hardware/Bricklets/Rotary_Poti.rst

 You should be able to create a similar graph by turning the potentiometer from left left to right and back to left.

-After this you can go on with writing your own application.
-See the :ref:`Programming Interface <rotary_poti_programming_interfaces>`
-section for the API of the Rotary Poti Bricklet and examples in different programming languages.
+Nun kannst du dein eigenes Programm schreiben.
+Siehe den Abschnitt :ref:`Programmierschnittstellen <rotary_poti_programming_interfaces>` über das API des Rotary Poti Bricklets und Beispiele in verschiedenen Programmiersprachen.

 .. _rotary_poti_programming_interfaces: